 Top tips:

 - All patients with HCC must be reviewed at a Multi-Disciplinary Team (MDT) meeting before selecting therapy.
 This approach has increased survival rates in other series.
-Within Alberta, this occurs in Edmonton and in Calgary.
+Within Alberta, this occurs in Edmonton and Calgary.

 General Cirrhosis Admission and Discharge Order Sets